 It is shaped like a hexagon, which means it’s not going to roll around and it diffuses smoke efficiently.
 You can use this tube on any charcoal, gas, or electric grill.
-Reviewers are in awe of how long this device was able to smoke (some reported up to two and a half hours).
-They also reported strong and steady streams of smoke during the entire usage time.
+Its burn time is about 2 hours, but if the pellets you use are extremely dry you can get a few extra minutes out of it with strong and steady streams of smoke the entire time.

 “Remember that different foods require different amounts of time in the smoke bath.
 This is important to take into consideration when purchasing a smoke tube.
 Smoke tubes come in different shapes and sizes.
 Some smoke for one to two hours and others will smoke for as many as ten.
-So, if you’re smoking something that takes 18 hours, like fish, you may want to consider purchasing a smoke tube with more pellet-holding power, which requires less refilling.” — Paul Sidoriak of Grilling Montana and author of The Flippin' Awesome Backyard Griddle Cookbook
+So, if you’re smoking something that takes 18 hours, like fish, you may want to consider purchasing a smoke tube with more pellet-holding power, which requires less refilling.” — Paul Sidoriak, founder of Grilling Montana and author of The Flippin' Awesome Backyard Griddle Cookbook

 Hexagonal shape is easy to control